-The cost of the red mud digester, including shipping to the Dominican Republic (no import tax) and installation was, \$US 890 in 1980.
-When compared with other digester designs, the red mud digester was considered by those that used it to be inexpensive, easy to install and, with adequate management, easy to operate.
-The payback period on the digester was estimated at $2\frac{1}{2}$ years, using bottled gas (propane) as the only basis for comparison.
+The cost of the 15 cubic meter red mud digester, including shipping to the Dominican Republic (no import tax) and the installation, was US\$ 890 in 1980.
+When compared with other digester designs, the red mud digester was considered by those that used it to be inexpensive, easy to install, and with adequate management, easy to operate.
+The payback period on the digester was estimated at two and one-half years, using bottled gas (propane) as the only basis for comparison.
 The value of the fertilizer was not used in the payback comparison.

-The approximate 1981 export prices (shipping not included) for red mud digesters from Taiwan include: \$US 588 for a 15 cubic meter digester and \$US 845 for a 30 cubic meter digester.
-The red mud digesters have length to diameter ratios ranging from 3/1 to 8/1 in the 15 to 100 cubic meter capacity size range.
-As of 1981, red mud plastic was not being used to make the small-diameter flexible pipe which is used for piping biogas from digester to storage tank to use.
-It would be worth writing the manufacturer to encourage them to produce both flexible and rigid pipe in the $\frac{1}{2}$ -inch to 2-inch diameter size range.
+The June, 1982, export prices (shipping not included) for red mud digesters from Taiwan include: US\$ 930 for a 15 cubic meter digester; US\$ 1,050 for a 20 cubic meter digester; US\$ 1,240 for a 30 cubic meter digester; and US\$ 1,820 for a 50 cubic meter digester.
+The red mud digesters have length to diameter ratios ranging from 2.4:1 to 8:1 in the 15 to 50 cubic meter capacity size range.

+As of 1982, red mud plastic was not being used to make the small diameter, flexible pipe which is used for piping biogas from digester to storage tank to use.
+It would be worth writing the manufacturer to encourage them to produce both flexible and rigid pipe in the $\frac{1}{4}$ inch to 2.0 inch diameter size range.
 Red mud plastic pipe would have the advantage of lasting longer than uncovered ordinary plastic pipes, although it would have the disadvantage of not being transparent.
 It would be impossible to see condensed water blocking the pipes, but if the pipes are laid out correctly, all water should drain into condensation traps.

-For current information and prices on red mud agricultural, fish pond and biogas digester products, write the Taiwan manufacturer.
-The person to write to is: Dr. Paul Hao, Union Industrial Research Labs, 1021 Kwang Fu Road, Hsinchu, Taiwan 300.
+For current information and prices on red mud agricultural, fish pond, and biogas digester products, write the Taiwan manufacturer.
+The person to write to is: Daniel F. Lee, President; Lupton Engineering Corp.; 12F-1, Chung Nan